Please adhere to the instructions below for your Permanent Make Up service. Thank you!

 •Avoid supplements with blood thinning effects.
 Supplements that have blood thinning effects include dong quai, fish oil, garlic, ginger, ginkgo biloba, ginseng, green tea, red clover and vitamin E, and should be discontinued 7 days prior to getting a cosmetic tattoo.
 These supplements may increase bleeding especially if you’re taking blood thinning medications such as warfarin or non-steroidal anti inflammatory drugs resulting in poor pigment retention.

 •Avoid any blood thinning medications.
 A number of medications make your blood less likely to clot (“thinner”) like aspirin, Midol, Excedrin, and NSAIDs ( Advil, Motrin, Naproxen, Aleve).
 These medications should be discontinued 7 days prior and 1 day following your appointment.
 If you need to take something for pain opt for Tylenol (acetaminophen).
 Coumadin and Plavix also have blood thinning effects but it is not recommended to discontinue them due to their medical necessity.
 You should be aware of an increased risk of bruising if you’re taking them.
+Here are some additional examples for reference:

 FOR BROW PROCEDURES: